medleyjs/self-request/README.md

 Type: `Object`

-A set of [`got` options](https://www.npmjs.com/package/got#options) that will be used as the defaults for each request.
+An object of [`got` options](https://www.npmjs.com/package/got#options) that will be used as the defaults for each request.

-These options will be merged in with the following defaults set by `self-request`:
+These options will be merged in with the following defaults:

 ```js
 {